davidbiton33/Interview-Assignment/README.md

 1. **Navigate to the Server Directory**

-   Open a terminal and navigate to the `node-server` directory of the project.
+   From the project directory, navigate to the `node-server` directory.

    ```bash
    cd node-server